l3vels/L3AGI/README.md

 - If you encounter issues when starting the services, ensure Docker and Docker Compose are installed and up to date.
 - Check the logs for any service-specific errors.

+## 🚧 In Progress!
+This initiative is currently in its developmental phase and might have some inconsistencies.
+We value your patience and comprehension.
+Should you face any challenges, kindly consult our list of existing issues first.
+If you can't find a relevant one, please open a new issue explaining the concern you faced.
+Your backing means a lot to us!
+Thank you!

 ## Contributors

 [![Chkhikvadze](https://images.weserv.nl/?url=https://avatars.githubusercontent.com/u/10281306?v=4&w=50&h=50&mask=circle)](https://github.com/Chkhikvadze)